 As a photographer, you’ve probably been there before.
 You’re shooting, looking at the tiny three-inch screen on the back of your camera and believe you have the results that you want.
 However, when you upload the images to your computer you notice that the focus may have been off, or the model’s hair is out of place.
 These problems could have been easily avoided if you shot tethered.
 In this article, we’ll break down traditional tethering using a cable as well as wireless options like the Air Direct Wireless Tethering System.

-In the studio or in more controlled environments where the camera and computer will not move much, your best bet is to likely shoot with the laptop on a Tether Table using a wired connection.
+In the studio or in more controlled environments where the camera and computer will not move much, your best bet is to likely shoot with the laptop on a Tether Table Aero using a wired connection.
 This way, the computer can be anywhere that’s comfortable for the client and the images transfer as fast as possible directly from camera to the computer.
 There’s almost no delay between firing the shutter and seeing the images on screen.

-- You need simplicity
+- You Need Simplicity

 Shooting tethered with a cable is easy.
 Plug in the cable to your camera and your computer, fire up software, and you’re off and running.

-- Speed and reliability
+2. Speed and Reliability

 For certain jobs like food photography or especially product photography, you’ll be especially sensitive to photo management and your workflow efficiency.
 Shooting wired can help you file your images as they come in, and backup in real-time.

-Cutting the Cord – Shooting Tethered Wirelessly
+Cutting The Cord – Shooting Tethered Wirelessly

-Top 3 Reasons that Shooting Wirelessly is the Way to Go for Your Job
+Top 3 Reasons That Shooting Wirelessly is the Way to Go for Your Job

-- Cables are not an option
+- Cables are not an option.

 Okay, this first one may be obvious but it’s worth mentioning.
 From trip hazards to having the ability to shoot tethered to a computer workstation up to 150 feet away, having the ability to wirelessly transfer images has its advantages.
 Tethering helps you get the perfect photo in fewer shots.
 Viewing images on a larger screen is a great way for you and your clients to spot issues with focus, lighting, posing or composition.
 You’ll spend less time editing and your clients can let you know the moment you’ve captured the shot they are looking for.

-- Mobility and Portability
+3. Mobility and Portability

 Less gear, more options!
 Wirelessly tethering to an iPad or tablet means you don’t have to haul around a computer, you can comfortably move around while shooting, and if you have others on set they can easily pass the smartphone, tablet, or your device of choice to view images in detail.
 Cabled vs. wireless – there’s no right answer, just the right tool for the job.
 As Tether Tools Peter Hurley puts it, “You better believe I shoot tethered!
 I feel like my hands are tied when I’m not tethered.”